TANF (Temporary Assistance for Needy Families

-- Low-income families with dependent children who are related to them may be eligible for FI benefits and services
+- Low-income families with dependent children who are related to them may be eligible for TANF benefits and services

-- Families must be residents of South Carolina and willing to participate in the FI work program, unless they are disabled.
-This work program requires completing the JUMMP (Jobs Upfront Mean More Pay) form when applying for FI.
+- Families must be residents of South Carolina and willing to participate in the TANF work program, unless they are disabled.
+This work program requires completing the JUMMP (Jobs Upfront Mean More Pay) form when applying for TANF.

 - Applicants must assist in pursuing child support from parents absent from the household.